20 Top-Rated Weekend Getaways from Philadelphia, PA

 It's now filled with boutique hotels, a thriving restaurant scene, and its own respectable collection of museums.
-Brooklyn is also a place you can get away to without a car.
+Brooklyn is also a place you can get away to without needing a car.
 Take the train from Philadelphia and then take the subway around the city.

-Leave some time to explore the Brooklyn Botanic Garden, the borough's curated, smaller version of Central Park.
+Leave some time to explore the Brooklyn Botanic Garden, the borough's curated, smaller version of the New York Botanical Garden.
 It's a nice green space to escape the summer heat and/or the crowded streets.
 There are beautiful gardens of different types, along with streams and lakes.

 4. Pine Creek Gorge, PA

-This canyon has more gentle, tree-covered sides than the sheer, vertical rock faces of the actual Grand Canyon.
-The gorge sits within the giant, 160,000-plus-acre Tioga State Forest, a protected park.
+This canyon has more gentle, tree-covered sides than the sheer, vertical rock faces of the Grand Canyon.
+The Pine Creek Gorge sits within the giant, 160,000-plus-acre Tioga State Forest, a protected park.
 It's about a 3.5-hour drive from Philly.

 The many types of deciduous trees in the area make it a popular spot for leaf peeping in September and October.
 It's also a popular camping spot, and after the camping season ends in the late fall and the deer hunting season ends in late January, the winter brings snowmobiling season.
 The park has over 177 miles of snowmobile trails.

 Leave time to visit Wellsboro, the quaint town adjacent to the gorge.
 It has a wonderful collection of preserved Victorian mansions, entire neighborhoods lit by vintage gas streetlights.
 There's also a downtown historic district with interesting shops and places to eat.

 5. Ocean City, NJ